GoogleCloudPlatform/ai-on-gke/ml-platform/README.md

 #### GKE clusters and ConfigSync

 - Go to Google Cloud Console, click on the navigation menu and click on Kubernetes Engine > Clusters.
-You should see three clusters.
+You should see one cluster.

 - Go to Google Cloud Console, click on the navigation menu and click on Kubernetes Engine > Config.
 If you haven't enabled GKE Enterprise in the project earlier, Click `LEARN AND ENABLE` button and then `ENABLE GKE ENTERPRISE`.
 You should see a RootSync and RepoSync object.
   ![configsync](docs/images/configsync.png)